hamb0n-3/URL-crawler/README.md

     python crawler.py http://example.com --respect-robots --max-urls 100 --json-output
     ```

+8.  **Shallow crawl (only collect URLs from the initial page, do not follow links):**
+    ```bash
+    python crawler.py http://example.com --shallow
+    ```

+    This will minimize the number of requests made to the target domain (only one request for the initial page).

 ## How it Works

 1.  **Initialization**: Takes a starting URL and other parameters.